devanshdixit/BrewCrew/README.md

 # Brew Crew

-A Flutter project in which coffee connfig of different users is saved.
+A Flutter project in which users can config there coffee choices and let that one person which is going to order the coffee know who wants what.

 ## Getting Started